madjuicy/hello-world/README.md

 # hello-world

-Attempting to learn the basics
+Attempting to learn the basics.

 This is my first time in a code-writing space.